 - 1. The data holder may apply appropriate technical protection measures, including smart contracts, to prevent unauthorised access to the data and to ensure compliance with Articles 5, 6, 9 and 10, as well as with the agreed contractual terms for making data available.
-Such technical protection measures shall not be used as a means to hinder the user's right to effectively provide data to third parties pursuant to Article 5 or any right of a third party under Union law or national legislation implementing Union law as referred to in Article 8(1). - 2.
-A data recipient that has, for the purposes of obtaining data, provided inaccurate or false information to the data holder, deployed deceptive or coercive means or abused evident gaps in the technical infrastructure of the data holder designed to protect the data, has used the data made available for unauthorised purposes or has disclosed those data to another party without the data holder's authorisation, shall without undue delay, unless the data holder or the user instruct otherwise: - (a) destroy the data made available by the data holder and any copies thereof; - (b) end the production, offering, placing on the market or use of goods, derivative data or services produced on the basis of knowledge obtained through such data, or the importation, export or storage of infringing goods for those purposes, and destroy any infringing goods. - 3.
-Paragraph 2, point (b), shall not apply in either of the following cases: - (a) use of the data has not caused significant harm to the data holder; - (b) it would be disproportionate in light of the interests of the data holder.
+Such technical protection measures shall not be used as a means to discriminate between data recipients or to hinder the user's right to effectively provide data to third parties pursuant to Article 5 or any right of a third party under Union law or national legislation implementing Union law as referred to in Article 8(1). - 2.
+Where aA data recipient that has, for the purposes of obtaining data, - provided inaccurate or incomplete or false information to the data holder, deployed deceptive or coercive means or abused evident gaps in the technical infrastructure of the data holder designed to protect the data, - has used the data made available for unauthorised purposes, including the development of a competing product in the sense of Article 6(2)(e), or - has disclosed those data to another party without the data holder's authorisation, the data holder may request the data recipient to, without undue delay: shall without undue delay, unless the data holder or the user instruct otherwise:

+- (a) destroy erase the data made available by the data holder and any copies thereof; - (b) end the production, offering, placing on the market or use of goods, derivative data or services produced on the basis of knowledge obtained through such data, or the importation, export or storage of infringing goods for those purposes, and destroy any infringing goods. - Where the data recipient has acted in violation of Article 6(2)(a) and 6(2)(b), users shall have the same rights as data holders under paragraph 2.

+- 3. Paragraph 2, point (b), shall not apply in either of the following cases: - (a) use of the data has not caused significant harm to the data holder; or ; - (b) it would be disproportionate in light of the interests of the data holder.